EmmanuelRd02/Drone_Package_Delivery/README.md

 ![7](https://github.com/EmmanuelRd02/Drone_Package_Delivery/assets/152221492/9815964e-619b-419e-b850-f6c5d1712c18)

-  3. Once we have the world on the webots software we have to upload the code that also is attached on the main files (DPD_Code).
+  3. Once we have the world on the webots software we have to upload the code that also is attached on the main files (Project/Project/controllers/Drone/Drone.c).

 ![8](https://github.com/EmmanuelRd02/Drone_Package_Delivery/assets/152221492/a5e5ec66-34d8-4c33-a6c6-641908fd7232)